LearnOnDemandSystems/docs/lod/lod-lab-developers/org-lab-dev-roles.md

 Grants the ability to manage Bug Reports.

 ### Organization Cloud Slice for Lab Authors
 Grants [Cloud Orchestration](https://docs.learnondemandsystems.com/guides/cloud-slice/cloud-slice.md) functionality in Lab Profiles, [Access Control Policy](https://docs.learnondemandsystems.com/lod/create-a-restriction-policy.md#access-control-policies-acp) management, and [Cloud Resource Template](https://docs.learnondemandsystems.com/lod/create-a-resource-template-and-configure-it-into-a-resource-group.md) management.
 Also grants the ability to view Cloud Subscriptions.
+These permissions are included in [Organization Cloud Orchestration Admin](#organization-cloud-orchestration-admin)

 ### Organization Evaluation Control
 Grants the ability to manage post-lab Evalutations and view responses.

 ### Organization Evaluation Viewer
 Grants the ability to view Evaluations and their responses.
 These permissions are included in [Organization Evaluation Control](#organization-evaluation-control).

+### Organization Instruction Editor
+Grants the ability to edit lab instructions and launch labs.
+These permissions are included in [Organization Lab Developer](#organization-lab-developer).

 ### Organization Lab Instance Monitor
 Grants the ability to Monitor Instances and view users.